Carl Packman reviews Solving Britain's Personal Debt Crisis, by Damon Gibbons.

 For example a cap, at the moment only relevant for payday lenders, should be applicable to all credit sellers to ensure against extortionate pricing that sees the poorest paying more for their finance.
 If all of the financial sector is not given the same level of scrutiny as payday then we risk taking our eye off irresponsible lending practices across the whole sector.

 Gibbons’ book has spelt out very clearly that this economic recovery, which the coalition government are out there smiling about at the moment, counts for nothing if households themselves don’t feel better for it.
 Clearly what is most worrying about the recovery is not only that it won’t benefit many households, but it will be off the back of their indebtedness.
-Gibbons warns against this in the strongest terms – his book should not be ignored.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Gibbons warns against this in the strongest terms – his book should not be ignored.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.